Step-by-Step Guide for WordPress & Squarespace Users

 - Sign up for Google Analytics service & fill out your business information

-- Locate your Google Analytics tracking ID & paste it into your website
+- Locate your Google Analytics tracking code & paste it into your website

 Such an intimidating word, especially for people that aren’t obsessed with numbers & calculations.
-But, regardless if you love data or not….Google Analytics is one of the main components to any website.
+But, regardless if you love data or not…Google Analytics is one of the main components of any website.
 It’s one of the most valuable pieces to the puzzle.

 What is Google Analytics?

 Google Analytics is a free web analytics service offered by Google (Google, ya know, the king of the internet) Anyways, this service tracks and reports website traffic.
 It provides insights and basic tools for SEO (Search Engine Optimization) & marketing purposes.

 Why would you need to know about your website traffic?

 If you want to grow your business or blog, which I’m assuming is the case, then you need to have some idea about your website traffic & visitors.
 Google Analytics lets you measure your traffic, learn from the data, and gives insights into making strategic marketing & business decisions.